-Maryland man held in bus shooting that killed 1, injured 5
+Maryland man held in bus shooting that killed 1, wounded 5

 The remaining passengers were later driven to Northern California on another bus.

-Authorities were looking into whether a video camera aboard the vehicle captured the attack when the bus was at the top of Tejon Pass.
-It rises to an elevation of more than 4,100 feet (1,250 meters) in Lebec.
+Authorities were looking into whether a video camera aboard the vehicle captured the attack when the bus was at the top of Tejon Pass, which rises to an elevation of more than 4,100 feet (1,250 meters) in Lebec.

 Greyhound prohibits passengers from bringing guns, explosives or dangerous chemicals on board its buses or in their luggage, according to its website.
 The company declined to answer additional questions about security on its buses.